Becoming a Licensed Professional Engineer

 Find a Testing Center

 You’ll take the exam on a computer at an official test center.
-There’s at least one in most major US cities.
+There’s at least one in most US cities.
 The location in Durham, North Carolina, is less than 10 miles from the Duke campus.

 Fall Date May Be Preferable to Spring